berlinonline/converjon/README.md

 * `aoi_emphasis`
 * `aoi_auto`

 Details about the cropping modes can be found [here in the wiki](https://github.com/berlinonline/converjon/wiki/Cropping-Modes).
+For examples, see the [demo page](http://berlinonline.github.io/converjon/demo/demo.html)

 If an AOI is set, cropping will ensure, that the area is always preserved.